Parx-3DS/Parx-Pas/README.md

 For tv 2 telephone no money U &
-"feel monitarly intitled to crunchy & abridged, was productive or some midway c/c++ &or wip projects for use with, again 2cuntfront the Pica200 graphics processor buy Law" some of the above links
+"feel monitarly intitled to crunchy & abridged, was productive or some midway c/c++ &or wip projects for use with, again 2cuntfront (with any computer language vs. Pica200) &or any smother your 3D mother graphics processors &or cores buy Law with (given U FreePascal the whore as irrefutable proof) " some of the above links
 &I'll retract these web search quries below after some of these persons charged with assult & etc...

 & last:what is use of a rental? would you like me to solicit every last shit-head  -->